IRS Forms

 Who can request

 Only two categories are in scope, IRS Criminal Investigation and state or local law enforcement involved in an identity theft case.
-They, not private parties, initiate the request, often through the IRS LEAP channel, then route signed 8821‑A consents to Austin RAIVS.
+They, not private parties, initiate the request, and signed 8821‑A consents are mailed to the IRS RAIVS Team, Stop 6716 AUSC, Austin, TX 73301, per the form instructions.

 What 8821‑A does not provide